massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

     > **Note**: The **Cloud Shell** icon is represented by a greater than sign () and underscore character (\_).

-1. If this is your first time opening Cloud Shell using your subscription, the  **Welcome to Azure Cloud Shell Wizard** will appear, which you can use to configure Cloud Shell for first-time usage.
+1. If this is your first time opening Cloud Shell using your subscription, you can use the **Welcome to Azure Cloud Shell Wizard** to configure Cloud Shell for first-time usage.
 Perform the following actions in the wizard:

-    1. A dialog box will appear that prompts you to create a new storage account to begin using the shell.
+    1. A dialog box prompts you to create a new storage account to begin using the shell.
 Accept the default settings, and then select **Create storage**.

     > **Note**: Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.
 If you don't notice Cloud Shell configuration options, this is most likely because you are using an existing subscription with this course's labs.
 The labs are written with the presumption that you are using a new subscription.